easystats/bayestestR/README.md

 [**`bayesfactor_savagedickey()`**](https://easystats.github.io/bayestestR/reference/bayesfactor_savagedickey.html)
-computes the ratio between the density of a single value (typically the null) in two distributions, typically the posterior vs. the prior distributions.
-This method is used to examine if the hypothesis value is less or more likely given the observed data.
+computes the ratio between the density of a single value (typically the null) of two distributions.
+When the compared distributions are the posterior and the prior distributions, this results is an approximation of a Bayes factor comparing the model against a model in which the parameter of choice is restricted to the point null.

 ``` r
 prior <- rnorm(1000, mean = 0, sd = 1)